Browse by Medical Category

 Both the Division of Nephrology and Massachusetts General Hospital are equal opportunity employers.
 Before beginning the Transplant Fellowship Program in Nephrology, a candidate should have completed at least two (preferably three) years of training in internal medicine and be board-certified or board-eligible in nephrology.

-The transplant nephrology fellow will develop expertise in the following areas of renal and pancreas transplantation through medical, surgical, and research experience and by satisfying the requirements of the American Transplant Society and the American Society of Nephrology.
+The transplant nephrology fellow will develop expertise in the following areas of renal and pancreas transplantation through medical, surgical, and research experience and by satisfying the requirements of the American Transplant Society.

 (Work-up of at least 30 potential recipients)

-(Evaluation of at least 20 potential donors, and involvement with the surgical procedures in at least 4 live donor nephrectomies)
+(Evaluation of at least 20 potential donors, and observe the surgical procedures of a live donor nephrectomy)

 The trainee will be educated in the pros and cons of using living donors; the short- and long-term risks and follow-up of the live kidney donor; the evaluation, education and counseling of the living-related and unrelated kidney donor; and the differences between the open procedure and laparoscopic procedure.

-The transplant nephrology fellow will be involved in at least 5 multi-organ retrievals, and be involved with:
+The transplant nephrology fellow will be involved in at least 3 multi-organ retrievals, and be involved with the:

 The renal transplant fellow will be required to spend at least 2 weeks in the Histocompatability Lab, learning the principles, methodology, and interpretation of tissue typing and crossmatching for renal transplantation, including various lymphocytotoxic assays, ELISA, and flow crossmatch.